 To someone with little or no export experience,

 the business of international trade can seem complex and intimidating.

 But there is a way to become involved at an entry level that allows

 you to test the waters and get a feel for what the market is looking

 As an export agent, you can become

-a "finder" of products for foreign firms which want to purchase
+a "finder" of products for foreign firms that want to purchase

 American goods.
-An export agent working as a private contractor
+An export agent works as a private contractor

 Other professional positions that exist in the field of International